kubeedge/kubeedge/docs/configuration/cri.md

 	```

 1. **Setup VM runtime:**
- Use script [`hack/setup-vmruntime.sh`](../../hack/setup-vmruntime.sh) to set up VM runtime.
-It makes use of Arktos Runtime release to start three containers:
+ Use the script [`hack/setup-vmruntime.sh`](../../hack/setup-vmruntime.sh) to set up a VM runtime.
+It makes use of the Arktos Runtime release to start three containers:

 	 	vmruntime_vms
 		vmruntime_libvirt
 		vmruntime_virtlet